53.6 MB (7.1 MB compressed)

 PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY PROF. P. MOTTA / DEPT. OF ANATOMY / UNIVERSITY "LA SAPIENZA", ROME / SCIENCE PHOTO LIBRARY

 Monocyte.
-Coloured Scanning Electron Micrograph (SEM) of a monocyte (macrophage) in a blood capillary of the adrenal gland.
-The monocyte (pink) is the largest type of white blood cell.
-It has little function in blood, but migrates into tissues.
-Here, it is seen passing through a porous capillary (blue) which has debris of blood platelets (yellow).
-Protruberances on the surface of the monocyte cell help it to move.
-In tissues it scavenges and engulfs cellular debris & foreign micro-organisms.
+Coloured Scanning Electron Micrograph (SEM) of a monocyte (macrophage) in a blood capillary of the "zona reticularis" of the adrenal gland.
+The monocyte (yellow) is the largest type of white blood cell.
+Here it is passing through a porous capillary (violet) which has a red blood cell and blood platelets (yellow globules).
+Pro- truberances on the surface of the monocyte help it to move.
+The monocyte migrates into tissues to scavenge and engulf cellular debris and foreign micro-organisms.
 Monocytes thus play an important role in the initial phase of the body's immune response.
-Magnification: x3,300 at 6x7cm size.
+Magnification: x6,000 at 6x7cm size.

 Model release not required.
 Property release not required.